davidstyrbjorn/crashing-cars/src/notes.md

 [] BUG: ball initial velocity weird
 [] TWEAK: sensor colliders for oob instead of manual checking [] JUICE: camera shake on ball hit

+[] GAME: Intro cutscene thingy

+On average from 2010 over 10 thousand people die every year from drunk driving accidents.

+The worst part is that the victims also include people minding their own business on the street, that is objectively bad.

+You crazy fucks are having beers and such then you put yourself in control of a metallic elephant with turbo engines.
+Jesus christ.

+For the love of god play this game instead to simulate the adrenaline flow of driving a blazer.

+I don't really mind saving lives you know, fucking hell it might even be my destiny, to save lives.

+Anyway here's the game...